COVID-19 cases more than double in China's growing outbreak

 The National Health Commission said 3,507 new locally spread cases had been identified in the latest 24-hour period, up from 1,337 a day earlier.

-A fast-spreading variant known as “stealth omicron” is testing China’s zero-tolerance strategy, which has previously kept the virus at bay after a deadly initial outbreak in early 2020.
+A fast-spreading variant known as “stealth omicron” is testing China’s zero-tolerance strategy, which had kept the virus at bay since the deadly initial outbreak in the city of Wuhan in early 2020.
+China has recorded more than 10,000 cases in the first two weeks of March, far exceeding previous flare-ups.

+No new deaths have been reported in the multiple outbreaks across China, and the case count remains low compared to many other places in the world.
+The U.K. recorded more than 444,000 cases in the past week.
+Hong Kong, a semi-autonomous city that tracks its outbreak separately from the mainland, reported 26,908 new cases on Monday alone.

-Most of the new cases were in northeast China’s Jilin province, where 2,601 were reported.
-Smaller outbreaks have broken out around the country, including in the major cities of Beijing, Shanghai and Shenzhen.
+Nearly three-fourths of China’s new infections were in Jilin, a province in the northeast that reported 2,601 cases.
+Smaller outbreaks have hit more than a dozen provinces and major cities including Beijing and Shanghai.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.